 - Put the flour, sugar, baking soda, zest and salt into a bowl and give it a good mix to evenly combine all the ingredients.

 - Now add the vanilla, lemon extract, melted margarine and milk mixture.
 Mix to combine.
 Don't over mix it - just enough to make a nice batter.

 - Finally fill the cupcake liner 2/3 rds of the way up and pop into the hot oven.
 The cupcakes should take about 15 minutes to bake, but do test with a toothpick to make sure (it should come out clean).

-- Whisk the lemon juice, water and sugar together.
-Place in a large pot on a medium heat to melt the sugar
+- Now make the Curd, whisk the lemon juice, water and sugar together.
+Place in a large pot on a medium heat to melt the sugar.

 If you’re in the mood for Chocolate – check out our Vegan Chocolate Cupcake Recipe here: